Naomi-Kuma/ML-EDA/README.md

-# GenZ Dating App Analysis - Final Report
+# Gen-Z Dating App Behavior Analysis

-## 📊 Project Overview
+## 1. Project Overview
-This project analyzed dating app usage among Gen-Z, focusing on:
+In this project, we analyze the behavior and preferences of Gen-Z users on dating apps.
+Key areas of focus include:
-- Gender-based preferences
+- **Gender-Based Preferences**
-- Age-related usage trends
+- **Age-Related Usage Trends**
-- Regional and temporal behavior
+- **Regional and Temporal Behavior**
-- Feature engineering for predictive modeling

-## 📊 Key Insights
-- The most active users are between *0.0 and 1.0 years old*.
-- Users spend an average of *0.18 minutes daily* on dating apps.
-- *Metro users* tend to be more active compared to rural users.
-- Many users use *multiple dating apps simultaneously*.

-## 📂 Files Included
-- feature_engineered_data.csv - Final dataset
-- final_summary.csv - Summary of key metrics
-- final_summary.ipynb - Notebook with insights

-## 📌 Next Steps
-- Apply machine learning models to predict user behavior.
-- Improve data collection for underrepresented demographics.
+- **Feature Engineering for Predictive Modeling**